Isle of Thanet Electric Tramways

 Isle of Thanet Electric Tramways conductor 1928

-A blow-up of the above photo showing the conductor, in what would appear to be an unmarked greatcoat.
+An enlargement of the above photograph showing the conductor, in what would appear to be an unmarked greatcoat.

 Isle of Thanet Electric Tramways tram No 22 and crew

-A depot shot of the crew of Tramcar No 22 — photo undated, but probably taken in the late 1920s or 1930s.
+A depot shot of the crew of Tramcar No 22 — photo undated, but probably taken in the late 1920s or 1930s by D.W.K Jones.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Isle of Thanet Electric Tramways tram No 22 and crew

-A blow-up of the above photo showing the crew.
+An enlargement of the above photograph showing the crew.

 Senior staff